evertjr/WSL-Dev-Environment/README.md

 // by default ['--login'] will be used
 shellArgs: ['~'],
 ```
-OBS: Windows Terminal provides and tab button so you can choose which terminal to open.
+Obs: Windows Terminal provides a tab button so you can choose which terminal to open.

 #### ZSH and Oh My ZSH